srobinson0586/ttg-basic/1-python-programming/1.11_typecasting/typecasting.md

 ValueError: invalid literal for int() with base 10: 'bad string'
 ```

-Therefore, it's essential to handle exceptions appropriately, more on exceptions in [1.28_exceptions](../1.28_exceptions/README.md).
+Therefore, it's essential to handle exceptions appropriately, which is covered more in depth in [1.28_exceptions](../1.28_exceptions/README.md).

 Additionally, Python provides implicit type conversion in certain situations.
 For example, if you perform arithmetic operations involving different data types, Python automatically performs type conversion to obtain the result.